 In one simple summary author and practitioner Bob Stahl, Ph.D. writes, “Today there are over 250 mindfulness based stress reduction programs in major medical centers throughout the United States, as well as programs throughout much of the world.
 Mindfulness-based approaches have proven effective in decreasing symptoms of anxiety (Miller, Fletcher, and Kabat-Zinn 1995), obsessive-compulsive disorder (Baxter et al. 1992), and chronic pain ( Kabat-Zinn, Chapman, and Salmon 1987).
 They have also been shown to be helpful in reducing the detrimental effects of psoriasis (Kabat-Zinn et al., 1998), increasing a sense of empathy and spirituality (Shapior, Schwartz, and Bonner 1998), increasing well-being (Brown and Ryan 2003), preventing relapse in depression (Segal et al. 2007) and drug addiction (Parks, Anderson, and Marlatt 2001), and decreasing stress and enhancing quality of life for those struggling with breast and prostate cancer (Carlson, L., et al. 2007)” A Mindfulness Based Stress Reduction Workbook, p.
 29. This summary is not comprehensive either, but gives a sense of the range and confidence clinicians and patients may have in considering referral or participation.

 Newer research and related research continues to shine light not only on the efficacy of the MBSR method but on mind/body mechanisms in general and the future potential of their development for all of us across the lifespan.

-If a class does not appear on the Schedule Page, it is not on the near term schedule.
-Private sessions may be arranged in the interim.
+If a class is not on the near term schedule, Private sessions may be arranged in the interim.